-Although the girl in this story is given kudos for her swift action and the police are taking action, the fear-focused suggestion (by both the police sergeant and the newscaster) that parents must keep their children close by at all times (in a story about a 13-year-old, not a 5-year-old) is just plain wrong*.
+Although the girl in this story is given kudos for her swift response and the police are taking action, the fear-focused suggestion (by both the police sergeant and the newscaster) that parents must keep their children close by at all times (in a story about a 13-year-old, not a 5-year-old) is just plain wrong*.

 No worries.
 I rode by the strip mall yesterday where the store is located beyond the sprawling Walmart-anchored parking lot, sandwiched between a Japanese steak house and a bottle shop, in order to take some photos.
 (Yes, this is the same parking lot that has the first bikeshare station in the City of Dunwoody, pictured here, although there is not one bike rack anywhere for those riding their own bikes.)
 And then I fixed the story by creating this media release (and framing of the story) that I would have preferred to see.
 (Please note that the quotes are aspirational and were not actually said by the people to whom they are attributed.
-However, the facts in the story, including in the quotes, are real, or could easily be so in the case of the expanded presence for the Bike Patrol.)
+However, the facts in the story are real, or could easily be so in the case of the expanded presence for the Bike Patrol.)

 For immediate release

 TEENAGE GIRL SAVES HERSELF FROM ATTACKER IN SUBURBAN HOBBY LOBBY

 Local Police Applaud Her Actions and Commit to Greater Safety for All

 (DUNWOODY, GEORGIA, October 8, 2019)